sixcious/url-incrementer/_docs/HELP.md

 Infinite Scrolling is the next level of incrementing!
 But because infinite scrolling is more complicated than the tab updating that URLI was built for, I'm working on a new extension called "Infy Scroll" that will have this functionality, so please look out for it soon!

 ## Auto Incrementing
 Just toggle on AUTO to start an auto-incrementing session!
-You can have it also repeat by just clicking the repeat icon.
+You can have it also repeat by just clicking the `repeat` icon in the upper-right.
 Auto supports pause/resume.

-Auto can be used with Multi, Shuffle, and Download (e.g. act as an Auto Incrementer Downloader)
+Auto can be used with Multi, Shuffle, and Download (Auto Incrementer Downloader).

 ## Download Incrementing (Multiple Page Downloading)
 You must first enable Download in the Options to see the Download toggle in the UI.